ArduPilot/ardupilot_wiki/dev/source/docs/ros-timesync.rst

 The flight controller's time is set from the GPS by default but this can be modified to be set from the `SYSTEM_TIME <https://mavlink.io/en/messages/common.html#SYSTEM_TIME>`__ command by setting RTC_TYPES = 1 (for "MAVLINK_SYSTEM_TIME")

 For Rover or Plane, the SCHED_LOOP_RATE parameter should be increased to 200 because mavros ignores TIMESYNC messages if the round trip time is more than 10ms.
-It may also be necessary to increase the update rate of the `gcs related tasks in the scheduler <https://github.com/ArduPilot/ardupilot/blob/master/APMrover2/APMrover2.cpp#L63>`__.
+It may also be necessary to increase the update rate of the `gcs related tasks in the scheduler <https://github.com/ArduPilot/ardupilot/blob/master/APMrover2/Rover.cpp#L67>`__.

-For rover, open `APMrover2.cpp <https://github.com/ArduPilot/ardupilot/blob/master/APMrover2/APMrover2.cpp>`__ and within the scheduler_tasks[] array ensure the gcs entries have their update rate set to 200 like below:
+For rover, open `Rover.cpp <https://github.com/ArduPilot/ardupilot/blob/master/APMrover2/Rover.cpp>`__ and within the scheduler_tasks[] array ensure the gcs entries have their update rate set to 200 like below:

 ::